Logboy2000/newpc.sh/README.md

 # newpc.sh
- scripts for when i install my new computer
+ a script for when i install my new computer